DibyajyotiSwain/IADA-201-1000068--Dibyajyoti-Swain/README.md

 This project demonstrates how **AI and Deep Learning** can be applied to enhance road safety.
 Through effective classification of facial states and real-time monitoring, it helps prevent driver fatigue-related accidents and serves as a strong example of **applied computer vision for human safety**.

----

-statement, screenshots, and submission checklist.

-Once you paste this into your repo, review it once with your actual links and you’re done ✅

-Would you like me to now help you write a **short GitHub repo description and tags** (the one that appears at the top of your repo under the title — to make it look professional)?